 - The nutritional status of family members of 2.050 targeted households, especially children, will be improved

 The proposed on-site interventions include diversification activities (vegetable growing, cereal farming, livestock farming), organic farming (model farm operation, sustainable methods training, compost and bio-preparation production, seed propagation, seed and equipment support), and the reduction of post-harvest losses (granaries, grain mills, storage bags), low-level support in the sale of surplus production (agricultural fairs, cash crop seeds, grain trading funds, promotion of savings groups), resource conservation (sensitization, creation of stone terraces, reforestation, use of energy-saving stoves) and drinking water supply (infrastructure).
 Nutrition measures are planned to improve nutrition at household level (awareness raising, training, cooking classes, supplementary food and long-term monitoring of malnourished toddlers).

 - Organisational capacities will be strengthened by common learning activities and knowledge management within the COMPASS team

 - Innovative methods will be identified and experimented by the programme partners in Africa

 To increase the effectiveness of the interventions on the ground, the strategic partnership of the five organizations aims at creating space for reflection, learning together, sharing experiences, stimulating change processes and taking on new ideas and developing them further.
 Therefore, a special focus of the programme is set on innovation and knowledge management at country level, between the regions of West and East Africa and at program level.
 Networking with other stakeholders in the region in the same sector shall accelerate the achievement of the results.
-Through increased dialogue with political decision-makers, the concerns of the target groups shall also be reflected at the respective political level.

 A program team with representatives of all five organizations steers the implementation of the concerns defined in the COMPASS programme.